Mazda Scrum: Complete Guide

 Generations & Suzuki Carry Equivalents

-Generation 1 (1989-1991) — Corresponds to Suzuki Carry 8th gen. Initially launched with 550cc F5B engines (model codes DG41T/DH41T), then upgraded to 660cc F6A engines (DG51T/DH51T) when kei regulations expanded the displacement limit in 1990.
+Generation 1 (1989-1991): Corresponds to Suzuki Carry 8th gen. Initially launched with 550cc F5B engines (model codes DG41T/DH41T), then upgraded to 660cc F6A engines (DG51T/DH51T) when kei regulations expanded the displacement limit in 1990.
 Sold as "Autozam Scrum."
+Autozam, Mazda's youth oriented sub brand during the 1990s, also produced the AZ-1, a gullwing kei sports car, alongside turbocharged roadsters like the Honda Beat and Suzuki Cappuccino from other manufacturers that defined the early 1990s kei sports car era.

-Generation 2 (1991-1999) — Corresponds to Suzuki Carry 9th gen. Model codes DJ51T (2WD) and DK51T (4WD).
+Generation 2 (1991-1999): Corresponds to Suzuki Carry 9th gen. Model codes DJ51T (2WD) and DK51T (4WD).
 Still under the Autozam brand until 1998.
 The F6A engine continued with improved fuel injection.
 These are the oldest models eligible for US import under the 25-year rule as of 2026.

-Generation 3 (1999-2013) — Corresponds to Suzuki Carry 10th gen. Started with the F6A engine (DG52T/DH52T), then switched to the K6A DOHC engine (DG62T, later DG63T) from 2001 onward.
-The K6A brought a timing chain instead of a belt, an aluminum block, and better low-end torque.
+Generation 3 (1999-2013): Corresponds to Suzuki Carry 10th gen. Started with the F6A engine (DG52T/DH52T), then switched to the K6A DOHC engine (DG62T, later DG63T) from 2001 onward.
+The K6A brought a timing chain instead of a belt, an aluminum block, and better low end torque.
 Early 2000s models are now entering the 25-year import window.

 Specifications

-The specs below cover the models most commonly imported to the US — the Gen 2 (1991-1999) and early Gen 3 (1999-2002) trucks.
+The specs below cover the models most commonly imported to the US, specifically the Gen 2 (1991-1999) and early Gen 3 (1999-2002) trucks.

 • Engine: 660cc F6A (SOHC, Gen 2) or K6A (DOHC, Gen 3) 3-cylinder